 - Litter Size

-View all of our Eastern Fence Lizard pictures in the gallery.
+View all of the Eastern Fence Lizard images!

 “A flourishing species of spiny lizard”